RiccardoRiccio/Review_Sentiment_Analysis/README.md

 ## Project Structure
 - `Review_Sentiment_Analysis.ipynb`: The main Jupyter Notebook containing the code for sentiment analysis.
 - `glove.txt`: The GloVe word embeddings file used for text vectorization.
-- `requirements.txt`: List of Python libraries required for this project.

 ## Getting Started
 ### Prerequisites